Skip to main content

 The metal used was dull and ugly, and so they decided to add a splash of colour which in turn became identification.

-We decided to enjoy a nice 30 minute stroll from our hostel, but we did see there were busses from San Telmo market.
+We decided to enjoy a nice 30-minute stroll from our hostel, but we did see there were buses from San Telmo market.

 If you read online, you might have seen some discouraging words about walking through the area and only sticking to the few colourful streets.
 Although we would never encourage anyone to walk around such an area, we did enjoy a stroll keeping an eye not to flash anything of value.
 We stopped for some pizza slices, chatted with locals, went window shopping and passed by the famous Boca Juniors stadium.